DataDog/documentation/content/en/tracing/trace_collection/automatic_instrumentation/single-step-apm/_index.md

 ---
 ## Overview

-Single Step Instrumentation for APM installs the Datadog Agent and [instruments][4] your applications in one step, with no additional configuration steps required.
+Single Step Instrumentation (SSI) for APM installs the Datadog Agent and [instruments][4] your applications in one step, with no additional configuration steps required.

-## Requirements
+## Compatibility

-- **Languages and architectures**: Single step APM instrumentation only supports tracing Java, Python, Ruby, Node.js, and .NET Core services on `x86_64` and `arm64` architectures.

-- **Operating systems**:
-   - Linux VMs (Debian, Ubuntu, Amazon Linux, CentOS/Red Hat, Fedora)
-   - Docker
-   - Kubernetes clusters with Linux containers ([Datadog Admission Controller][5] must be enabled)
-     - NOTE: Windows pods are not supported.
-Use namespace inclusion/exclusion or specify an annotation in the application to exclude them from library injection.
+To see requirements for compatible languages, operating systems, and architectures, see [Single Step Instrumentation compatibility][6].

 ## Enabling APM on your applications

-If you [install or update a Datadog Agent][1] with the **Enable APM Instrumentation (Preview)** option selected, the Agent is installed and configured to enable APM.
+If you [install or update a Datadog Agent][1] with the **Enable APM Instrumentation** option selected, the Agent is installed and configured to enable APM.
 This automatically instruments your application, without any additional installation or configuration steps.

 The following examples show how it works for each deployment type.